charmplusplus/charm/doc/charm++/manual.rst

 singleton chares are not created or restored at all and group/nodegroup chares are created per PE/node, but each group/nodegroup element is restored from the checkpoint corresponding to the element originally on PE/node 0.
+This does not effect mainchares, which are always restarted on PE 0.

 The checkpoint must be recorded at a synchronization point in the application, to ensure a consistent state upon restart.
 One easy way to